numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobsClient.md

 - take a previously saved exploration (in JSON format) as input;
 - calculate a bunch of metrics out of it
-- save it as JSON in the application's folder
+- save it to a JSON file in the application's folder

 ```powershell
 PS C:\widjobs>.\widjobs.exe session calculate --jsonpath:"C:\widjobs_exploration_20210904205304333.json" --output:jsonfile